World Championship Motorsports: Independent team (2003-2005)

-Following the 2002 season, Red Bull left the team to sponsor KTM in the 125cc World Championship, and Yamaha cut their support.
+Following the team's poor performance during the 2002 season and a lack of customer engines available to lease out, Yamaha pulled their support for the 2003 season.
+Peter Clifford would seek a customer version of Honda's potent RC211V V5 engines, and proposed that the team pair them with a Moriwaki chassis.
+However, Red Bull rejected the plan and left the team to sponsor KTM in the 125cc World Championship, instead.

 Left with no title sponsor and no machinery, WCM joined forces with Harris Performance Products and renamed the team as Harris WCM.
 The new team quickly built their own 4-stroke MotoGP racer with an engine based on the Yamaha YZF-R1 engine.
-After initially talking with Regis Laconi, Steve Hislop, Jose Luis Cardano and Jay Vincent, the team eventually announced Chris Burns and José David de Gea as their riders for the upcoming 2003 season.
+After initially talking with Regis Laconi, Steve Hislop, Jose Luis Cardano and Jay Vincent, the team eventually announced Chris Burns and Ralf Waldmann as their riders for the upcoming 2003 season.
+Waldmann quickly left the fold, following a single test session, citing difficulties in adapting to 4-stroke motorcycles.
+José David de Gea was later named as Waldmann's replacement.